How to speed up android phone | Increase Android Performance

-3. Never root your device if cannot handle the root permissions properly.
+3. Never root your device if you cannot handle the root permissions properly.

 4. Never use a RAM cleaner, they clean your RAM by killing all background apps including system services, as the system needs them it keeps on opening the closed processes which consume a lot of resources from your System.